Dan McCrum

 Dan McCrum (born 1978/1979) is an English journalist who is an investigative journalist for the Financial Times, having joined the newspaper in 2007.
-He is best-known for his investigation into the Wirecard scandal between 2014 and 2020.
+He is best known for his investigation into the Wirecard scandal between 2014 and 2020.
+McCrum's 2022 book on the scandal Money Men: A Hot Startup, A Billion Dollar Fraud, A Fight for the Truth was adapted by Netflix as the documentary called Skandal!.

 Career

 According to McCrum's personal website, he had worked as a paperboy at a newsagent's shop owned by his family, and lives with them in St Albans.

-McCrum graduated from Durham University with a bachelors in economics and politics in 2001.
-After his graduation, he worked at Citigroup as part of its equity research department.
+McCrum read economics and politics at Durham University (University College), graduating in 2001.
+He then worked at Citigroup as part of its equity research department.
 He began writing for the Investors Chronicle in 2006, and joined the Financial Times in 2007 as a reporter.
-Early in his Financial Times career, McCrum covered the 2007–2008 financial crisis and the Madoff investment scandal from New York as the paper's US investment correspondent.
+Early in his Financial Times career, McCrum covered the 2008 financial crisis and the Madoff investment scandal from New York as the paper's US investment correspondent.
 In 2011, he joined the FT Alphaville team, writing for the commentary until 2015.